turingschool/backend-curriculum-site/module3/misc/final_project_and_portfolio_guide.md

 * What has your learning trajectory looked like over the past 6 weeks?

 #### Final Project Presentation Expectations

 Please see the presentation points listed in this [rubric](../projects/sweater_weather/rubric).

+#### Repeater Presentation

+* A student who **will repeat the current module** uses their presentation time to explore the following.
+  * Why did you struggle?
+  * What lessons did you learn?
+  * What will be different next time?
+  * How has feedback impacted your development in this module?
+    - How has feedback conversations with peers helped prepare you for your job/career?
+    - What is something you've learned about yourself in receiving project feedback?
+    - What has been the most valuable piece of feedback you have received?
+    - What specific actions are you planning on taking after receiving the feedback from this inning?
+* If you are repeating, you may or may not have code from your final project.
+If you would like, you can use some of your presentation time to receive feedback on this code or use it as a starting point for conversation.

 ### Submittal